ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/kubearchinspect/_review.md

     - questions:
         question: >
-            True or False: KubeArchInspect automatically upgrades images to the latest version.
+            Does KubeArchInspect automatically upgrade images to the latest version?
         answers:
-            - "True"
+            - Yes.
-            - "False"
+            - No.
         correct_answer: 2
         explanation: >
             KubeArchInspect does not automatically upgrade images to the latest version.
 It only identifies the images that are available.